The Joins window is recommended for advanced users only.

 Use repeating groups to show the X - Y and X - Z relationships in entirely separate sections.
 This is suitable if any relationship between Y and Z is irrelevant or nonexistent.
 See Sections for more information.

-Hide some or all of the rows which do not have data for both Y and Z. This is suitable if you want to highlight an implicit or indirect relationship between Y and Z. This is done by imposing Must constraints.
-Read on for more information.
+Hide some or all of the rows which do not have data for both Y and Z. This is suitable if you want to highlight an implicit or indirect relationship between Y and Z.

 The Joins window shows all direct and implicit joins on the report.
 Direct joins can be added, modified, or removed from the report.

 To add a new join:

 - Select From and To categories.